samjoch/joby/README.md

 JOBY
 ----

-Joby is a simple `queue` backed by `mongodb` native nodejs client based on, based on https://github.com/scttnlsn/monq.
+Joby is a simple `job queue` backed by mongodb` native nodejs client that can be used with Meteor.

+Joby work use `later` to manage recurring rule.

+Joby is based on, based on https://github.com/scttnlsn/monq.

 **Install**